IR35 — what should the private sector do to prepare?

 Once the determination’s made, the end user must inform the worker, agency, or other organisation it contracts.

-What should employers do to prepare?
+What else should employers do to prepare?

 When drafting them, consider including a right of substitution, subjecting the intermediary to as little control as possible, and requiring the intermediary to provide his or her own equipment.
 Other mechanisms may also be appropriate and it’s important the contract reflects the reality of the business relationship.